sofiane-abou-abderrahim/react-place-picker/README.md

 ## 4. Not All Side Effects Need useEffect

 1. store the entire list of selected places in the browser storage with help of `localStorage` browser function in `App.jsx`

+## 5. useEffect Not Needed: Another Example

+1. delete items from local storage in `App.jsx`
+2. fetch the items when the app starts
+3. use `useEffect` to show that it is a redondant usage of `useEffect`
+4. use `storedPlaces` to initialize the `pickedPlaces` state instead of `useEffect`